neeturani0191/react-learn/README.md

 By including CDN Links for REACT and REACT_DOM, we get access to REACT GLOBAL VARIABLE

 REACT-DOM : specific for web

+### **Why is React known as React?**
+_Since Reactive updates are quite easy to utilise and dead simple!_

+In Vanilla JS, we must examine what data has changed and apply modifications to the DOM as soon as possible to keep it up to current.
+React has a unique approach.
+The render method is invoked whenever a component is initialised, and it generates a lightweight representation of what the DOM should look like.
+This representation's markup is injected into the document.
+The render method is invoked every time the data changes.

+The virtual DOM (VDOM) is a programming concept in which an ideal, or "virtual," version of a user interface (UI) is stored in memory and synchronised with the "actual" DOM via a library such as ReactDOM.
+This is known as reconciliation.

+### **What is crossorigin in script tag?**

+The crossorigin attribute changes the mode of the request to HTTP CORS Request.
+A cross-origin request is a request for a resource from another domain (for example, style sheets, iframes, pictures, fonts, or scripts).
+CORS is a protocol for managing cross-origin requests.
+CORS, which stands for Cross-Origin Resource Sharing, is a method that allows resources on a web page to be requested from a domain other than their own.
+It specifies how a browser and server might communicate to decide if it is safe to authorise a cross-origin request.
+CORS allows servers to determine who can access the server's assets, among other things.

+### **What is diference between React and ReactDOM**

+React => a global variable used to construct UI, such as 'React.createElement()'

+ReactDOM => is used to render components in the browser by injecting them into the root of the DOM, `root.render()`

+### **What is difference between react.development.js and react.production.js files via CDN?**

+react.development.js => only for development purposes not suitable for production

+react.production.js => React production versions that have been minified and optimised

+---
+### **What is async and defer? -

+**To return a promise, we utilise async.
+To wait and manage a promise, we utilise await.